Your Teacher

 www.emmalouisepursey.com

-Emma has nearly 30 years of experience in the Suzuki Method of Actor Training (SMAT).
 The first decade of her career was with Frank Theatre, a repertory ensemble that trained exclusively in the SMAT in Australia and Japan.
-Emma Louise Pursey toured regularly to numerous Japanese and European theatre festivals, playing principal roles such as Lady Macbeth, Juliet, Gertrude, and Jocasta; some of which were in bi-lingual productions.
+Emma toured regularly to numerous theatre festivals in Japan, Europe and the UK, playing principal roles such as Lady Macbeth, Juliet, Gertrude and Jocasta, some of which were in bilingual productions.
 Festivals include the International Theatre Olympics (Shizuoka, Japan), Shizuoka Spring Arts Festival (Japan), International Youth Theatre Festival (Pula, Croatia), Toga Spring Arts Festival (Japan), European Regions Festival (Hradec Králové, Czech Republic), Hluboká Castle (Czech Republic), Adana International Arts Festival (Turkey), Aberystwyth University Theatre Festival (Wales), and London Festival (UK).

-Relocating to Melbourne, Emma expanded her screen work to include roles on Neighbours, Winners and Losers, Underbelly Squizzy, and numerous award-winning short films.
-Melbourne independent theatre highlights include playing the role of Character A in North of Eight’s Terminus, being directed by John Gauci in The Process, Prospero in Melbourne Shakespeare Company’s The Tempest, and Belinda in The Man Of Mode at Chapel Off Chapel.
+Relocating to Melbourne, Emma expanded into screen work, including roles on Neighbours, Winners & Losers, Underbelly: Squizzy and numerous award-winning short films.
+Melbourne independent theatre highlights include playing Character A in North of Eight’s Terminus, being directed by John Gauci in The Process, Prospero in Melbourne Shakespeare Company’s The Tempest, and Belinda in The Man of Mode at Chapel Off Chapel.

-Early in her career, Emma was also a vinyl electronic music DJ who played in Beijing for the Millennium and toured nationally and internationally performing a live-mixed soundscape to contemporary dancer Lisa O’Neill’s solo work, Fugu San, at Dancehouse (Melbourne), The Performance Space (Sydney), New Territories Festival (Glasgow), and the Asia Contemporary Dance Festival (Osaka).
-Emma has also produced/assistant-directed photographer Peter Milne’s The Oddfellow’s Daughter for MICF at ACMI, short films The Last Time I Saw You and Grevillea, and Butoh artist Helen Smith’s performance of Lady Macbeth at the Asia Pacific Triennial of Performing Arts.
+Early in her career, Emma was also a vinyl electronic music DJ who played in Beijing for the Millennium at the infamous Club Vogue and toured nationally and internationally performing a live-mixed soundscape to contemporary dancer Lisa O’Neill’s solo work, Fugu San, at Dancehouse (Melbourne), The Performance Space (Sydney), New Territories Festival (Glasgow), and the Asia Contemporary Dance Festival (Osaka).

-Emma produced and cast the short film THE LAST TIME I SAW YOU, which won Third Prize at Tropfest along with five of the seven craft awards in 2018; Best Film at Port Shorts Film Festival 2018; Director’s Top Ten Picks at Encounter’s Short Film Festival (Bristol, England) 2018; and Best Short Film at Peninsula Film Festival 2019.
+She also produced and cast the 2018 Tropfest short film The Last Time I Saw You, which won Third Prize, along with four of the seven craft awards, Best Film at Port Shorts Film Festival, Director’s Top Ten Picks at Encounters Short Film Festival (UK), and Best Short Film at Peninsula Film Festival.